 The charitable company participates in the Universities Superannuation Scheme (the scheme).
 The scheme was a defined benefit only pension scheme until 31 March 2016 which was contracted out of the State Second Pension (S2P).
 The assets of the scheme are held in a separate trustee-administered fund.
 Because of the mutual nature of the scheme, the scheme's assets are not hypothecated to individual institutions and a scheme-wide contribution rate is set.
-The charitable company is therefore exposed to actuarial risks associated with other institutions' employees and is unable to identify its share of the underlying assets and liabilities of the scheme on a consistent and reasonable basis and therefore, as required by Section 28 of FRS 102 "Employee benefits", accounts for the scheme as if it were a defined contribution scheme.
-As a result, the amount charged to the income and expenditure account represents the contributions payable to the scheme in respect of the accounting period.
-Since the charitable company had entered into an agreement (the recovery plan that determined how each employer within the scheme would fund the overall deficit), the charitable company recognised a liability for the contributions payable that arose from the agreement to the extent that they related to the deficit and the resulting expense in the income and expenditure account.
+The charitable company is therefore exposed to actuarial risks associated with other institutions' employees and is unable to identify its share of the underlying assets and liabilities of the scheme on a consistent and reasonable basis and therefore, as required by Section 28 of FRS 102 "Employee benefits", accounts for the scheme as if it were a defined contributions payable to the scheme in respect of the accounting period.
+The charitable company entered into an agreement on the 1 April 2022 (the recovery plan that determined how each employer within the scheme would fund the overall deficit), the charitable company recognised a liability for the contributions payable that arose from the agreement to the extent that they related to the deficit and the resulting expense in the income and expenditure account.